riggles1/GunconDuino-With-Screen-Flash/README.md

-Official Guncons behaves correctly, but third-party guns may produce incorrect readings (adjusting values in the script may help).
+Official Guncons behave correctly, but third-party guns may produce incorrect readings (adjusting values in the script may help).

 ---